TheClassicTechno/LiveWire/frontend/README-FRONTEND.md

-# LifeWire - AI-Powered Cable Monitoring System
+# LiveWire - AI-Powered Cable Monitoring System

 A stunning, modern React application for monitoring electrical cable health in smart cities using AI predictions and real-time sensor data.